rohsins/ListOfProjects/README.md

 * Implemented signal processing to detect the sensor's response frequency, which varies with pressure.
 * Derived pressure values from the sensor’s response frequency using the equation, constants, and calibration data provided by the manufacturer.
 * Enabled real-time pressure calculations based on sensor feedback, ensuring precise and accurate pressure measurements.

-### Radar System for Surveillance (2020)
-* A firmware for detection and separation of moving and stationary targets according to their speed, range and azimuth angle.

 ### BLE Keyboard (2020)
 * Developed firmware for a BLE microcontroller to enable BLE HID (Bluetooth Low Energy Human Interface Device) functionality, allowing communication with BLE-enabled devices.